RonanC/Countdown-Letters-Game-Solver/README.md

 I watched some countdown episodes and read up on the rules to clarify some things and to get my program as close as possible to the real deal.

 Listened to some [python podcasts][4], and read a few chapters from Miguels book on [Flask][5].
-Once all of this research was done, I went back through all the excercises done in class and modified them (they are located [here][6]).
+Once all of this research was done, I went back through all the excercises done in class and tried to optimize them, I used these ideas in this project as you will see.
 To finalise my research I completed the Gambit Problem Sheet in Python, located [here][7].

 ### Countdown Research